Chicago Jewish News

 Chicago Jewish News was a newspaper mainly serving the Jewish population in Chicago.
 The newspaper won two Simon Rockower Awards in 2015, where it is categorized as a newspaper with a circulation of less than 15,000 copies.
 At its peak the newspaper had a readership of over 40,000.

+History

-The paper was founded by Joseph Aaron in 1994.
+The Chicago Jewish News was founded by Joseph Aaron in 1994.
 He served as the paper's editor-in-chief and wrote a weekly column for the publication.
-The paper ceased publication after Aaron died of a heart attack outside a restaurant in Jerusalem on November 16, 2019.
+The paper ceased after Aaron died of a heart attack outside a restaurant in Jerusalem on November 16, 2019.
 He was 64.